 Here are the ingredients you will need to make this dish (all are available at Walmart):

-- 1 pound shredded chicken breast or thigh meat
+- 1 pound cooked and shredded chicken breast or thigh meat

 - 2 cans Great Value brand chili beans

 - 1 can Rotel tomatoes and peppers (mild or spicy -- your choice!)

 - 2 raw carrots (diced)